Is 9 Meters Biopharma Inc. (NMTR) a Keeper?

-9 Meters Biopharma Inc. (NASDAQ:NMTR) went up by 3.22% from its latest closing price compared to the recent 1-year high of $1.46.
-The company’s stock price has collected 8.60% of gains in the last five trading sessions.
+9 Meters Biopharma Inc. (NASDAQ:NMTR) went down by -2.34% from its latest closing price compared to the recent 1-year high of $1.46.
+The company’s stock price has collected -7.64% of loss in the last five trading sessions.

 Is It Worth Investing in 9 Meters Biopharma Inc. (NASDAQ :NMTR) Right Now?